 If you’ve ever seen a dermatologist for acne, rosacea, or any kind of inflammation, really, I bet you’ve heard this advice before: Stop drinking coffee.
-I’ve encountered those words many times, but never acted on them.
+I’ve encountered those words many times, but I’ve never acted on them.
 Until recently, that is, when my curiosity (and quest for better skin) finally overtook my caffeine addiction.

 Most dermatologists I’ve spoken with recommend going a month without java to see results.
 But I’ve also had one tell me I’d see a difference in a week, so I met the challenge somewhere in the middle.
 First of all, let’s get the obvious question out of the way—did I miss my morning cup of joe for those three weeks?
 Absolutely.
 But I was determined to stick it out to find out first hand if coffee is actually as bad for your skin as experts portray it to be.

 My breakouts are primarily hormonal, so I timed my experiment right around the time of the month when my skin flares up the worst.
 I wasn’t expecting a miracle, but after week one, there was no noticeable difference to speak of.
 Week two is when my monthly breakouts kicked in.
 Again, no marked difference—my flare-ups were all about average and lasted just as long as usual.
 (Le sigh.)
-But feeling optimistic, I continued to lay off the coffee.
+But, feeling optimistic, I continued to lay off the coffee.

 Let’s get real here: My skin didn’t magically transform into airbrushed flawlessness over the three weeks, but if I could do it again, I wouldn’t have caved on day 23 and had that iced latte.
 I think if I were to truly give up coffee long-term, I’d be pretty pleased with the results.

 By all outward appearances, I was on the road to success, but what’s also notable is how I felt.
-I thought I would be dragging without my daily caffeine fix, but it was the opposite.
+I thought I would be dragging without my daily caffeine fix, but it was the actually the opposite.
 (Okay, excluding day one and day two.)
 In fact, that iced latte on day 23 made me feel a little sick.
 So I’m back on the no-coffee bandwagon (for now).
 The new challenge is to make it to four weeks.

-Shop some coffee-infused products below to make caffeine-free mornings more bearable!
+Shop some coffee-infused products below to make caffeine-free mornings more bearable.